cal-itp/data-infra/docs/analytics_new_analysts/data-management.md

 One weird thing, however, is that a shapefile isn't a _file_, it's a _folder_, containing multiple subfiles (such as .dbf, .shpx, etc).
 To properly read/write shapefiles, make sure to read the entire folder or write to a folder each time.
 This can cause issues especially as most shapefiles are compressed into a zip file with isn't always easily decompressed.

 It is often better to use `geojson` vs `shapefiles` since the former is easier to render on the web.
 The latter is better when you have a bespoke projection.
-A few downsides to shapefiles include their inability to store topolgical information and the file size restriction of 2GB.
+A few downsides to shapefiles include their inability to store topological information and the file size restriction of 2GB.
 Similarly, shapefiles can only contain one geometry type per file.

 Here is a template for one way to read and write shapefiles using pandas:
 ```